top of page

 What You'll Find Here

-Paisley, like many post-industrial towns, holds layers of untold stories in its disused buildings and hidden sites.
-These places speak of histories, transitions and potential.
-My journey into this work began with a project called Hidden Spaces Paisley - a workshop hosted in partnership with a local community organisation.
-From this seed, the research grew organically, shaped by dialogue, discovery and collective reflection.
+Paisley, â€‹like many post-industrial towns, carries hidden layers of history, transition and potential in its disused buildings and neglected sites.
+This research journey centers around a project called Hidden Spaces Paisley - a series of workshops, interviews and other engagements in Paisley over the course of this PhD.
+From this seed, the research grew organically, through dialogue, discovery and collective reflection. â€‹

 Through this process, I have been able to:

-Whether you are here as a local resident, academic or someone curious about urban change, I invite you to explore these pages with an open mind and a hopeful eye.
-Who knows...
-You might even feel inspired to reclaim, reimagine or help bring one of Paisley's hidden spaces back to life!
+Whether you are a local resident, an academic, or simply curious about urban change, I invite you to explore these pages with an open mind and a hopeful eye.